airborne-commando/OPSEC-OSINT-Tools/README.md

 ---

 ### **Pro Tips**
-- **Monero Mining**: Run a local node to avoid centralized exchanges tracing purchases.[^arxiv]
+- **Monero Mining**: Run a local node to avoid centralized exchanges tracing purchases.[^Rüth, Jan, et al. “Digging into Browser-Based Crypto Mining.”
+Proceedings of the Internet Measurement Conference 2018]

 For full tool details, see the **[OPSEC Tools List](./markdown/opsec.md)**.

 ## disinformation

-Disinformation[^misinformation][^pmc] in the context of OSINT (Open Source Intelligence) refers to deliberate actions taken to obscure, mislead, or mask the true activities, intentions, or identities of individuals or organizations from those conducting open-source intelligence gathering. [here](./markdown/disinformation.md).
+Disinformation[^College of Staten Island.
+“CSI Library: Misinformation ...
+25 Aug.
+2025][^Ghenai, Amira, and Yelena Mejova.
+"Catching Fire: Identifying Propaganda on Social Media in the Context of the Russia-Ukraine War." *PLOS ONE*, vol. 17, no. 2, Feb.
+2022] in the context of OSINT (Open Source Intelligence) refers to deliberate actions taken to obscure, mislead, or mask the true activities, intentions, or identities of individuals or organizations from those conducting open-source intelligence gathering. [here](./markdown/disinformation.md).

 ## Open Source Intelligence (OSINT)